The following guide is designed to provide step-by-step instructions on the following Password Assistant app topics:

 - Creating an automated scheduled task to sync user data

 You can use the following links below to quickly navigate to a specific section in this document.
 To quickly return to this index simply use the Return to Index link located at the end of any section.

-- Creating an Active Directory User
+- Introduction and Creating an Active Directory User

 - Downloading Sync and Configuration Files

 - Configuring the Active Directory Integration